LeiWangR/leiwangr.github.io/_projects/projects.md

 <h3>Project 8: ARC Research Hub Visiting Scholar (TIME@ARC Hub & Griffith)<font color="red"> [Proposed]</font></h3>

-Nature of the Research:

-Participants can choose whether their research involvement falls under:

-- A genuine unpaid arrangement primarily for learning and academic development.
-- A productive work arrangement that benefits the university, which may require compliance with Fair Work entitlements.

-Research Areas:
+TIME Lab at Griffith University invites applications for an on-site research experience.

-- Project 1: Computer vision and machine learning for object detection and recognition in cluttered environments
+✅ Project 1: Computer vision and machine learning for object detection and recognition in cluttered environments

-- Project 2: Big data analytics techniques for video processing and time series analysis
+✅ Project 2: Big data analytics techniques for video processing and time series analysis

 📍 Location: ARC Research Hub for Driving Farming Productivity and Disease Prevention (on-site)

 📅 Duration: 4 to 52 weeks

+Participants should determine whether their research involvement falls under:

+- A learning-focused experience, undertaken primarily for skill development and academic enrichment, which is typically unpaid.
+- A contributory research role, where the work provides direct benefits to the university and may require compliance with Fair Work regulations.

 How to Apply:
 Interested students should submit their CV and academic transcript via email to TIME Lab at [time.lab@griffith.edu.au](mailto:time.lab@griffith.edu.au).